 Bicycles can be rented at Sea Camp (or bring your own bike over on the ferry, but space is very limited to only 10 bicycles).
 For cyclists, it’s a 7-mile bike ride (one way) from the Sea Camp dock where ferry passengers arrive on Cumberland.
 Not on a paved road, but instead biking along a sandy road (hard packed in areas, but gets rougher to the north).
 Walking is not feasible for day trippers, a 14-mile round trip journey.
 See also related article about biking around Cumberland Island, the 2019 ferry tickets, ferry schedule, plus other day tripping tips, “Cumberland Island, Delightful Day Trip”.
-For those thinking about a camping adventure, also see campsite info and watch video about Cumberland Island’s campgrounds and reservations.)
+For those thinking about a camping adventure, see campsite information.

 Lands & Legacies Tour 2019 Tickets

 “The Lands and Legacies Tour,” was mandated by Congress, to provide greater public access to the north end of Cumberland Island.
 “The Lands and Legacies Tour” costs $50.85 per person (with tax and fees) in 2019.
-It’s a long van tour that takes 5 to 6 hours, the transportation over bumpy roads with limited restroom stops.
-Additional costs are the round trip ferry ticket ($34.10 per adult with taxes and fees).
+It’s a long van tour that takes 5 to 6 hours with transportation over bumpy roads with limited restroom stops.
+Additional costs are the round trip ferry tickets reserved online ($34.10 per adult with taxes and fees).
 Plus $10 National Park entry fee.
 Those who rent bikes pay $16 for the day.
 Note that the van tour does not go to the Dungeness Ruins.
 Featured “Lands & Legacies” tour stops are further north on the island, including Plum Orchard and The Settlement where the famed Kennedy wedding took place.